truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 {{< trueimage src="/images/SCALE/Datasets/PermissionsWidgetRootDataset.png" alt="Permissions Widget Root Dataset" id="Permissions Widget Root Dataset" >}}

 {{< expand "Click Here for More Information" "v" >}}
-Root dataset have POSIX permissions and the entries are not editable.
+Root datasets have POSIX permissions and the entries are not editable.
 The permission screen and widget options vary based on the ACL type.

 Parent and child dataset permissions (NFSv4 or POSIX) are editable.